microsoft/qsharp/katas/content/distinguishing_states/four_orthogonal_two_qubit/solution.md

-Similarly to the previous task, let's see whether these states can be converted back to the basis states from the task Distinguish four basis states.
+Similarly to the previous task, let's see whether these states can be converted back to the basis states from the task "Distinguish Four Basis States".

 To find a transformation that would convert the basis states to $\ket{S_0},...\ket{S_3}$, let's write out the coefficients of these states as column vectors side by side, so that they form a matrix.